-Please note scholarship applications for the 56th IATEFL Conference in Harrogate 2023 are now closed.
+Please note applications for our 57th IATEFL Conference in Brighton are now closed.

 Donating to a scholarship